Doing the South West Coastal 300? Then this is my detailed itinerary with all the best things to do in South West Scotland for an amazing road trip!

-Another nice spot for lunch is at Logan Botanic Gardens.
+If you’re looking at what to do in South West Scotland then check out this place.
+Another really nice place to wander around for a couple of hours is Logan Botanic Gardens.
 This is about 30 minutes from the Mull of Galloway.
 There’s a really nice café here where they do fresh salads and quiches every day.

 It’s also worthwhile popping into the Botanic Gardens and walking around the grounds.
 I always find botanical gardens so relaxing and I really enjoyed my time here.